-After spending two months of my life in Adelaide this year I’ve got a bone to pick with anyone who thinks Adelaide is not one of the coolest cities in Australia.
+After spending two months of my life in Adelaide recently I’ve got a bone to pick with anyone who thinks Adelaide is not one of the coolest cities in Australia.
 Not only is it home to some stunning scenery, one of the best wine regions in the world and some extremely lovely people, the food scene is ridiculous.

 In my time there I wasn’t even able to scratch the surface of what’s to offer, and I eat out a lot, believe me!
 But I was able to uncover the absolute must-visit restaurants, bars and cafes.
 And yes, you’ll need more than a week to experience all of the greatness served up in Australia’s most southern state, my friend!

 Here is everywhere you need to eat in Adelaide.